microsoft/react-native-windows/README.md

 - You can run React Native Windows UWP apps only on Windows 10 devices
    - React Native Windows -[current](https://github.com/microsoft/react-native-windows/tree/master/current) supports Windows 10 SDK >= [14393](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive) and Windows 8.1
-   - React Native Windows -[vnext](https://github.com/microsoft/react-native-windows/tree/master/vnext) currently supports Windows 10 SDK >= [15063](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
+   - React Native Windows -[vnext](https://github.com/microsoft/react-native-windows/tree/master/vnext) currently supports Windows 10 SDK >= [15063](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive).
+See [Windows 10 Compatability](./win10compat.md) for version support details.
 - You can run React Native Windows WPF apps using the [current](https://github.com/microsoft/react-native-windows/tree/master/current) implementation on Windows 7-10 so long as .NET 4.6 is installed on the end user's machine
 - Download [Visual Studio 2017 Community or Greater](https://www.visualstudio.com/downloads/).
 (Visual Studio 2015 support has been deprecated.)
 	- You will need to start Visual Studio after it is installed to do some final setup before it can be used to build or run your React Native Windows application